Analysis | How Huawei Landed at the Center of Global Tech Tussle

 4. Who’s using Huawei and who’s not?

 Japan and Australia joined the US boycott early.
-The UK prohibited its telecom operators from buying Huawei equipment starting in 2021, and equipment already installed must be removed by 2027.
-Sweden banned Huawei and ZTE from its 5G network in October 2020.
-Countries such as India and Vietnam are considered unlikely to use Huawei.
+The UK prohibited its telecom operators from buying Huawei 5G equipment starting in 2021, and equipment already installed must be removed by 2027.
+Sweden banned Huawei and ZTE from its 5G network in 2020.
+While Germany has avoided an outright ban, its carriers decided not to use Huawei in the critical core of their 5G networks.
 But the company has won 5G customers in Russia, the Middle East, Africa and Asia, including the Philippines and Thailand.
-Its equipment tends to be less expensive than alternatives from Nokia Oyj and Ericsson AB and is often higher quality.
-In Malaysia, the prime minister has said his country will use “as much as possible.”
+Huawei’s equipment has tended to be cheaper than that of Nordic rivals Nokia Oyj and Ericsson AB and it’s invested more in research and development.
+In Malaysia, the prime minister has said his country will use Huawei “as much as possible.”
 South African President Cyril Ramaphosa has also defended using Huawei equipment.
 “We cannot afford to have our economy to be held back because of this fight,” he said in 2019.

-The US has moved to curb Huawei’s ability to sell equipment in the country and, more significantly, to buy parts from American suppliers by adding Huawei to a Commerce Department blacklist in 2019.
-Accusing the company of seeking to “undermine” those export controls, the department imposed further restrictions on chipmakers using American gear in designing or producing semiconductors, meaning suppliers such as Taiwan Semiconductor Manufacturing Co. will have to cut off Huawei unless they get a waiver from Washington -- or potentially face penalties.
-Under President Joe Biden, conditions on some export licenses were tightened on such components as semiconductors, antennas and batteries, barring their use for Huawei 5G devices.
-Other, earlier measures included the blackisting of 38 Huawei affiliates in 21 countries.
-The FCC said in December it would establish a list of proscribed equipment domestically and set up a program to reimburse US carriers for implementing the “rip and replace” order.
+It moved to curb Huawei’s ability to sell equipment in the country and, more significantly, to buy parts from American suppliers by adding Huawei to a Commerce Department blacklist in 2019.
+Accusing the company of seeking to “undermine” those export controls, the department imposed further restrictions on chipmakers using American technology to design or produce semiconductors used by Huawei, meaning suppliers such as Taiwan Semiconductor Manufacturing Co. will have to cut off Huawei unless they get a waiver from Washington -- or potentially face penalties.
+Under President Joe Biden, conditions on some export licenses were tightened on such components as semiconductors, antennas and batteries, barring their use in Huawei 5G devices.
+Other, earlier measures included the black-listing of 38 Huawei affiliates in 21 countries.
+The FCC said it would establish a list of proscribed equipment domestically and set up a program to reimburse US carriers for implementing the “rip and replace” order.

-Prime Minister Justin Trudeau decided to join the US in barring Huawei equipment from 5G networks.
-His government had delayed the decision for more than three years, as relations between the two countries deteriorated, and a ban would almost certainly stoke tensions.
-Relations between the two nations soured dramatically after Canada’s arrest of Huawei Chief Financial Officer Meng Wanzhou on a U.S. extradition request in December 2018.
+Prime Minister Justin Trudeau joined the US in barring Huawei from 5G after wavering for more than three years.
+Canada has had tense relations with Beijing since 2018, when Huawei Chief Financial Officer Meng Wanzhou was arrested in Vancouver on a U.S. extradition request.
 China imprisoned two Canadians within days of Meng’s arrest.
 The high-stakes standoff was resolved in 2021 after the US struck a deferred-prosecution deal with Meng, allowing her to return to China and for the two Canadians to come home.

 In 2003, Cisco Systems Inc. sued Huawei for allegedly infringing on its patents and illegally copying source code used in routers and switches.
 Huawei removed the contested code, manuals and command-line interfaces and the case was dropped.
-Motorola sued in 2010 for allegedly conspiring with former employees to steal trade secrets.
+Motorola sued Huawei in 2010 for allegedly conspiring with former employees to steal trade secrets.
 That lawsuit was later settled.
-In 2017 a jury found Huawei liable for stealing robotic technology from T-Mobile US Inc., and on Jan.
-28, 2019, the Justice Department indicted Huawei for theft of trade secrets related to that case.
-The same month Poland, a staunch US ally, arrested a Huawei employee on suspicion of spying for the Chinese government.
+In 2017 a jury found Huawei liable for stealing robotic technology from T-Mobile US Inc., and in January 2019 the US Justice Department indicted Huawei for theft of trade secrets related to that case.
+The same month, Poland, a staunch US ally, arrested a Huawei employee on suspicion of spying for the Chinese government.
 Huawei fired the employee and denied any involvement in his alleged actions.

 That US restrictions are not about cybersecurity but are really designed to safeguard American dominance of global tech.
-It has repeatedly denied that it helps Beijing spy on other governments or companies.
+It has repeatedly denied that it helps Beijing to spy on other governments or companies.
 But bracing for continued pressure, it outlined plans to shake up its management ranks as revenue growth slowed.
-The company, which says it’s owned by Ren as well as its employees through a union, has in recent years begun releasing financial results, spent more on marketing and engaged with foreign media in an effort to boost transparency.
-Ren has become more outspoken as he fights to save his company.
+The company, which says it’s owned by founder Ren Zhengfei as well as its employees through a union, has in recent years begun releasing financial results, spent more on marketing and engaged with foreign media.
+Ren became more outspoken as he fought to defend his company.
 While he said he was proud of his military career and Communist Party membership, he rejected suggestions he was doing Beijing’s bidding or that Huawei handed over customer information.

 More stories like this are available on bloomberg.com